martenmatrix/stine-api/README.md

 - :negative_squared_cross_mark: Register user for a lecture
 - :negative_squared_cross_mark: Register user for an exercise
 - :negative_squared_cross_mark: Get information about the user
+- :negative_squared_cross_mark: Get exam results for the user
+- :negative_squared_cross_mark: Get exam results for the user by using the mobile STiNE API Endpoint (results show up earlier)

 ## :paperclip: Examples
 Under Construction!